 A monograph includes the name of the ingredient or preparation; the definition; packaging, storage, and labeling requirements; and the specification.
 The specification consists of a series of tests, procedures for the tests, and acceptance criteria.
 These tests and procedures require the use of official USP Reference Standards.
 Medicinal ingredients and products will have the stipulated strength, quality, and purity if they conform to the requirements of the monograph and relevant general chapters.

 Tests and procedures referred to in multiple monographs are described in detail in the USP–NF general chapters.

 The General Notices provide definitions for terms used in the monographs, as well as information that is necessary to interpret the monograph requirements.
-USP is proposing to revise the General Notices for the USP and NF.
+More information can be found at the General Notices page.